Charles Miller, MD

 The Division of Gastroenterology & Nutrition appreciates your interest in the Gastroenterology Fellowship Program at UT Health San Antonio.

-Our goal is to train physicians who aspire to be both thoughtful, astute diagnosticians and expert endoscopists and who will leave our program prepared for success in either clinical practice or academic medicine.
+Our goal is to train physicians who aspire to be both thoughtful, astute diagnosticians and expert endoscopists who will leave our program prepared for success in any practice environment.

 About our Fellowship Program Structure

-The Division of Gastroenterology & Nutrition at UT Health San Antonio offers a fully accredited three-year fellowship training program in Gastrointestinal Diseases designed according to guidelines for training Gastroenterology put forth by the American Board of Internal Medicine and by the Gastroenterology Core Curriculum directive put forth by the American College of Gastroenterology, American Association for the Study of Liver Diseases, American Gastroenterological Association Institute and the American Society for Gastrointestinal Endoscopy.
+The Division of Gastroenterology & Nutrition at UT Health San Antonio offers a fully accredited three-year fellowship training program in Gastrointestinal Diseases designed according to guidelines for training in Gastroenterology put forth by the American Board of Internal Medicine (ABIM), the Accreditation Council for Graduate Medical Education (ACGME), and by the Gastroenterology Core Curriculum directive of the American College of Gastroenterology (ACG), American Gastroenterological Association (AGA), the American Society for Gastrointestinal Endoscopy (ASGE), and the American Association for the Study of Liver Diseases (AASLD).

 Training by the year

 The first year of the fellowship focuses on an introduction to endoscopy and consultative gastroenterology and hepatology in the inpatient and outpatient settings with a weighted emphasis on inpatient training.
-The second and third-year curriculum broadens to include continued training in endoscopy and consultative services while also including opportunities to participate in electives across five fields of subspecialty.
-There are expectations and ample opportunities to develop and complete clinical research and quality improvement projects as well as to receive training in up-to-date technology in including interpretation of high-resolution esophageal manometry, esophageal wireless pH studies, wireless capsule endoscopy, breath hydrogen studies, anorectal manometry and training in device-assisted enteroscopy.
-Fellows in the program will gain exposure to ERCP and EUS but will not necessarily be trained to competency in these procedures, both of which require a separate additional year of clinical training that is also offered as a (competitively recruited) fourth-year option at our institution.
+The second and third-year curriculum broadens to include continued training in endoscopy and consultative services while also including opportunities to participate in electives across multiple fields of subspecialty.
+There are expectations and ample opportunities to develop and complete clinical research, quality improvement projects, and other scholastic activities in both undergraduate and graduate medical education.
+Fellows also receive training in up-to-date technology including interpretation of high-resolution esophageal manometry, pH-impedance testing, esophageal wireless pH studies, functional lumen imaging probe (FLIP), wireless capsule endoscopy, breath hydrogen studies, and anorectal manometry.
+Fellows in the program will gain exposure to ERCP, EUS, and other advanced endoscopic procedures, but will not be trained to competency in these procedures, which requires an additional year of clinical training that is also offered as a (competitively recruited) fourth-year option at our institution.

 On Call Schedule

-In regards to on-call schedule, no in-house call is required during the Fellowship Program.
-Fellows provide beeper call for clinical emergencies during weeknights and weekends.
-Averaged across the three-years, a call is every 6th week.
+In regard to the call schedule, no in-house call is required during the Fellowship Program.
+Fellows provide home call for clinical emergencies during weeknights and weekends.
+Averaged across the three years, a fellow will have weekend call in one of our 3 hospitals approximately every 5-6 weeks.
 The duty hours and call schedule conform to the requirements of the residency review committee of the ACGME.

 Conferences & Rotations

-Regarding gastroenterology conferences, there are weekly mandatory conferences that include the Fellows’ rotating conference topics (Journal Club, Board Review, Complications, Pancreatobiliary Series, Guest Speakers’ Series), Pathology Conference, Core Curriculum Conference Series, Grand Rounds, “Box of Chocolates” interactive staff presentations and Fellow Case Presentation conference, for a total of five-six hours of conferences per week.
-Each fellow is also encouraged and financially supported to attend at least one national academic conference per year as a presenter and attendee and we also attempt to support top-tier trainee attendance for away rotations to heighten exposure to specialty areas of interest.
+There are weekly mandatory conferences that include the Fellows’ rotating conference topics (Journal Club, Board Review, Guideline Review, Advanced Endoscopy Series, Guest Speakers’ Series), Morbidity and Mortality, GI Radiology Conference, GI Pathology Conference, Core Curriculum Conference Series, Grand Rounds, and interactive faculty and fellow case presentation conferences, for a total of four-five hours of conferences per week.
+Additional highlights include hands-on sessions to learn basic and novel procedures, live endoscopy case presentations, and specialized conferences such as pancreaticobiliary tumor board and liver transplant selection committee.
+Each fellow is encouraged and financially supported to attend at least one national academic conference per year as a presenter and attendee and we also attempt to support trainee attendance for top-tier away rotations to heighten exposure to specialty areas of interest.

 Fellowship Administration